Sustainable Development Goals

 The Nordics

-Not enough data avaliable to gauge progress in the Nordic countries on the cost of sending remittances.
+Not enough data avaliable to assess progress in the Nordic countries on the cost of sending remittances.